-- Individuals can achieve a certain degree of acclimation when working in cold environments as they can for warm environments.
-The body will undergo some changes that increase the body's comfort and reduce the risk of cold injury. - Working in cold environments causes significant water losses through the skin and the lungs as a result of the dryness of the air.
+Individuals can achieve a certain degree of acclimation when working in cold environments as they can for warm environments.
+The body will undergo some changes that increase the body's comfort and reduce the risk of cold injury.

+Working in cold environments causes significant water losses through the skin and the lungs as a result of the dryness of the air.
 Increased fluid intake is essential to prevent dehydration, which affects the flow of blood to the extremities and increases the risk of cold injury.
-Warm drinks should be readily available. - The skin should not be exposed continuously to freezing temperatures.
+The skin should NOT be exposed continuously to subzero temperatures.